 Technology transfer paper (4 pages).
 Describing a co-operation between University-Industry.

-The A-TEST workshop has evolved over the years and has successfully run 6 editions since 2009.
+The A-TEST workshop has evolved over the years and has successfully run 7 editions since 2009.
 The first editions went by the name of ATSE (2009 and 2011) took place at the CISTI (Conference on Information Systems and Technologies, http://www.aisti.eu/).
 The three subsequent editions (2012, 2013 and 2014) at FEDCSIS (Federated Conference on Computer Science and Information Systems, http://www.fedcsis.org).
 In 2015 there was an ATSE2015 at SEFM year and an A-TEST2015 at FSE.
-In 2016 we have decided to merge the events at FSE resulting in the current 7th edition of A-TEST in 2016.
+In 2016 we merged the events at FSE resulting in the 7th edition of A-TEST in 2016.